KDP Spine Width Calculator (Exact Formula + Examples)

 As page count increases, spine width increases with it.
 Printers require exact spine width because the full cover spread, spine text position, and trim alignment all depend on that number matching the final production file.

-That is also why paper choice has to be fixed early; the practical decision guide is KDP Paper Types and Weight.
+That is also why paper choice has to be fixed before checking the Cover Dimensions Calculator.

 How the Calculator Works